 I spent another three days hallucinating in hospital whilst they detoxed me with medication.
 During those three days, one of doctors even told my parents they were not sure if I would regain my sanity.

 That was the first time I learnt about alcohol withdrawals, which is crazy in itself, isn’t it?
 In the years to follow I would have many more hallucinations from withdrawal.
 I’ve also had two seizures from going cold turkey.

 This stuff should be taught in schools.
 You can die from it.
 I know it’s not something that’s going to affect everyone in life, but surely, it’s something worth knowing for the sakes of the thousands that will struggle with alcohol at some point.

-Sever alcohol withdrawals are no joke!
-The first time I was lucky enough to get a place at rehab, I had a couple of weeks to wait for my place.
+On the first occasion where I was lucky enough to get a place at rehab, I had a couple of weeks to wait for my place.
 The problem was, I needed a detox as I was both mentally and physically addicted to alcohol.

 Experiencing alcohol withdrawals again is my biggest fear.
 For me, the DT’s are every nightmare I’ve ever had rolled into one – not to mention the fact that they can easily kill you.

 But I DO NOT want to forget them.
 They are just another memory of what it would be like if I went down that path again.
 So, believe it or not, those withdrawal memories are precious to me.

 If you think you may be vulnerable or high-risk to severe withdrawals (DT’S), speak to your doctor.
 The advice they gave me was not to stop drinking, but to slowly reduce the amount each day.
 If you have stopped drinking and think you are experiencing the symptoms of the DT’S, call an ambulance.

 Thank you so much for reading.
 If your struggling, just remember there is always a way back.